 Class of 2023

-By addressing the unique characteristics of this population, the goal of Founding Scholars is to reduce barriers between first-gen students and continuing generation peers thereby catapulting students to a successful start to their college experience.
+By addressing the unique characteristics of this population, the goal of Founding Scholars is to reduce barriers between first-generation students and continuing generation peers, acclimating students to their new home, fostering connectedness, and providing a successful start to the college experience.

 Founding Scholars participants will:

 of students agreed that they can apply their strengths as a first-generation student after Founding Scholars

 incoming students participated in 2019, the first year of Founding Scholars

 The program cost is $80 and will be charged to your student account in August.
 The fee will cover program supplies, t-shirt, Metro card with $10 fare, and 1-2 boxed meals.
 Please note that as GW meal plans will be active during Orientation Week, students will use their GWorld to pay for meals that take place on or around campus.
 We will provide food for activities that are off-campus, away from GWorld vendors.